swaharoy/study-block/README.md

 ## Key Features

 * Schedule up to three tasks with custom time intervals and descriptions
-* Drag an drop tasks to reorder
+* Drag and drop tasks to reorder
 * Progress bar displays time scheduled and time remaining
 * Error detection for over-scheduling
 * Timer shows task time and total time